Back to templates

 Weekly Review

-A GTD-inspired weekly review checklist.
-Seven tasks that help you reflect, plan, and reset every week.
+A free weekly review template with 3 recurring seed tasks for your Friday ritual.
+GTD-inspired checklist to reflect, plan, and reset every week.

 What this template is for

 The weekly review is the backbone of any Getting Things Done practice.
 You set aside time on Friday to process loose ends, reflect on what happened, and plan what comes next.
-This template gives you seven recurring tasks that run every Friday, forming a consistent end-of-week ritual.
+This template pre-populates three seed review tasks that recur every Friday, forming a consistent end-of-week ritual.
+The table below shows the full seven-step GTD pattern — add the remaining four manually if your practice calls for them.

 It works for anyone who wants to close the week with clarity instead of dragging unfinished thoughts into the weekend.